demetray/wheatyld_IA_MN/README.md

 # Pre-processing ERA5 data

-*Note: all files beginning with “extract” require ERA5 data files in format, netCDF4.
+*Note: all files beginning with “extract” require ERA5 data files in netCDF4 format.
 I accessed these through Princeton University’s tigress database on the tiger cpu.
 These files are very large, so I deleted each one after extraction to make space for the other data.
 So, I have not redownloaded them to upload them here.

 extract_era5